-How to submit your listing/Marketing Helps
+How to build your listing/Marketing Helps

 NOTE: – While this is a step by step process we recommend you collect everything you need and build your ad all at one time.
 Each time you make a change it goes into draft mode.
 This is fine when updating later but can get frustrating when building your ad.
 So we recommend you build it once and then go back and tweak as necessary.

-3 – Free vs. Premium
+3 – Featured vs. Premium

-4 – Steps for filling out your premium submission, with suggested things to consider, to maximize your return, and better engage your viewers.
+4 – Steps for filling out your submission, with suggested things to consider, to maximize your return, and better engage your viewers.

 A – Name – This is your business name